Why should I choose Royal Gorge Rafting?

 We are the only company to provide kayak support on every Royal Gorge trip and during high water on the Bighorn Sheep Canyon.
-A priceless addition to your experience!
+A priceless addition to your experience while Rafting in Colorado!

 We are the only company to offer in house photo services.
 Our kayak photographers shoot your entire trip through the Royal Gorge and via shuttle on the Bighorn Sheep Canyon.
 This allows us to shoot your entire days adventure!
 Often times you will leave with hundreds of photos at a rate that beats the other companies 6 photos from one location.
-This is a very professional customized service that you will find nowhere else.
+This is a very professional customized service that you will find nowhere else rafting in Colorado.

 Royal Gorge Rafting offers free use of all river gear including wet-suits, booties and splash tops.
 Although not all companies offer free gear use, we feel as though it is an essential option for both your safety and comfort.
 Not only is the gear free, it is all top of the line!
 (Royal Gorge Rafting requires helmets on all stretches of river although in areas your guide may let you take them off).

 We are the only full service Colorado Vacation Destination outfitter in our region.
 We offer World Class White Water Rafting, The Nations best zip line tours - 2 courses!
 3 affordable Vacation Rentals and a restaurant all based at one location.
 Other companies offer packages but you have to travel for multiple hours to make them happen.